 There are many agencies offering programs that can be used to establish and maintain agroforestry practices on private land.
-One of the most significant of these agencies is the USDA Natural Resource Conservation Service (NRCS), which offers the Environmental Quality Incentive Program (EQIP) that may be utilized toward agroforestry practices like alley cropping.
+One of the most significant of these is the USDA Natural Resource Conservation Service (NRCS) Environmental Quality Incentive Program (EQIP) that may be used to support startup costs of establishing an alley cropping practice.

-The EQIP program is designated for environmental concerns associated with livestock production.
+The EQIP program is designated to address environmental concerns associated with agricultural production.
 Landowners engaged in livestock or agricultural production can apply for 1 to 10-year contracts through a competitive application process based on environmental benefits.
 Eligible lands include cropland, rangeland, pasture, forestland, and other farm and ranch lands.
 Conservation practices are designed with the help of USDA/NRCS and other agencies to address the locally-identified priority resource concerns.
 EQIP contracts provide cost-share payments up to 50 percent of the establishment cost for conservation practices and various incentive payments.
-For alley cropping
+For alley cropping practices, EQIP

 Federal Agency and Programs Offered Programs Available for Alley Cropping Key to Programs

-USDA/NRCS CS = Cost Share (ranges from
+USDA/NRCS • CS = Cost Share (ranges from

-Environmental Quality Incentive Program (EOIP) IP 50% to 90%, based on a predetermined expected cost structure) • LE = Land Easement (Rental payments based on an average rental rate per land use type; easements are typically 5, 10, 15, 30 years or permanent) • M = Annual maintenance payments (range from \$5 - \$10 per acre) • IP = Additional incentive payments (payments could include sign-up bonuses, additional cost- share, and/or increased land easement rates)
+Environmental Quality Incentive Program (FOIP) IP 50% to 90%, based on a predetermined expected cost structure) LE = Land Easement (Rental payments based on an average rental rate per land use type; easements are typically 5, 10, 15, 30 years or permanent) M = Annual maintenance payments (range from \$5 - \$10 per acre) IP = Additional incentive payments (payments could include sign-up bonuses, additional cost-share, and/or increased land easement rates) G = Grants

 Conservation Security Program (CSP) CS, LE

 USDA/FS

 Forest Land Enhancement Program (FLEP) CS

 USDA SARE

 Producer Grants G

-practices, EQIP will pay \$50 per acre for first 3 years on land planted in trees and the grass strip adjacent to trees.
+will pay \$50 per acre for first 3 years on land planted in trees and thegrass strip adjacent to trees.
 No more than 50% of the cropland can be enrolled.